partha2409/AquaNet/README.md

 If you use our dataset, please consider citing our paper.

 # Downloading the Clotho-AQA dataset
+Download the clotho-AQA dataset from 'Zenodo link'.
+Extract place the audio files in <dataset\audio_files> directory.
 # Extracting features
 # Training the model
 # Inference